BrandonTrapp88/pdmCodingChallenge/README.md

 routers.go: Router configuration
 ## Frontend
 src/
-AddPartForm.js: Form for adding and editing parts PartsList.js: Component for listing parts and handling part operations SearchPage.js: Component for searching parts NavBar.js: Navigation bar
+AddPartForm.js: Form for adding and editing parts, PartsList.js: Component for listing parts and handling part operations, SearchPage.js: Component for searching parts, NavBar.js: Navigation bar,
-App.js: Main application component
+App.js: Main application component,
 ## API Endpoints
 Parts
-POST /parts: Create a new part
+POST /parts: Create a new part,
-GET /parts: List all parts
+GET /parts: List all parts,
-GET /parts/{id}: Get a part by ID
+GET /parts/{id}: Get a part by ID,
-PUT /parts/{id}: Update a part by ID
+PUT /parts/{id}: Update a part by ID,
-DELETE /parts/{id}: Delete a part by ID
+DELETE /parts/{id}: Delete a part by ID,
-GET /parts/{id}/version/{version}: Get a specific version of a part by ID and version
+GET /parts/{id}/version/{version}: Get a specific version of a part by ID and version,